RajDaBest/Compiler-Ecosystem/README.md

 ## 📖 Overview

-The Compiler Ecosystem is a sophisticated toolchain designed for converting self-developed VASM (Virtual Assembly) language code into executable binaries or bytecode.
+This Compiler Toolchain is a sophisticated toolchain designed for converting self-developed VASM (Virtual Assembly) language code into executable binaries or bytecode.
 It provides a complete development environment for VASM programming, from source to execution.

 ### 🎯 Key Components